jeff-flatiron-bootcamp/mod3-sporcle/README.md

 1. Pick an artist!
 2. Guess the lyrics!

+# License
-This project is licensed under the GNU GPL
+This project is licensed under the [GNU GPL](https://www.gnu.org/licenses/gpl-3.0.en.html)